 OUR STORY

-Elms Family and Community Services (formerly known as The Elms Foundation), a 501(c)(3) nonprofit organization, has served the Wayne and Macomb County areas since 2018.
-The organization was formed by Kimberly Elms in honor of her late husband with one goal in mind - Helping those in need to overcome barriers that hinder their success in life.
-Our mission remains the same today, as we continue to work diligently to impact lives in communities in which we serve.
+Elms Family and Community Services (EFCS), formerly known as The Elms Foundation, is a 501(c)(3) nonprofit organization that has served Wayne and Macomb Counties since 2018.
+Founded by Kimberly Elms in honor of her late husband, EFCS was established with a simple but powerful purpose: to help individuals and families overcome barriers that hinder their success and well-being.

 OUR MISSION